-In a case ordered transferred from the District where the case was filed, the Clerk, unless otherwise ordered, shall upon the expiration of seven (7) days effectuate the transfer of the case to the transferee court.
+In a case ordered transferred from the district where the case was filed, the clerk, unless ordered otherwise, must upon the expiration of seven days effectuate the transfer of the case to the transferee court.

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.